Connect with others who understand.

 Medications

-Medications can help with nerve pain, musculoskeletal pain, and spasticity related to MS. Nonsteroidal anti-inflammatory drugs may help provide relief from mild to moderate groin pain and inflammation due to injury or strain.
+Medications can help manage nerve pain, musculoskeletal pain, and spasticity related to MS. Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and other over-the-counter pain relievers, may also provide relief from pain and inflammation due to injury.

-The medication that’s right for you will be determined by several factors, including the specific cause of your pain.
-Medications that work for muscular pain, for instance, may not work on nerve pain.
-Thus, it’s key to work with your health care professional to find the medication that is right for you.
+The best medication for you depends on the specific cause of your pain and its severity.
+Medications that work for muscular pain may not work on nerve pain.
+Work with your healthcare professional to find the right medication for you.

 Relaxation Techniques

-Meditation, guided imagery, deep breathing, and other relaxation techniques may help with groin pain related to MS, especially if it is caused by spasticity.
-These techniques can help the body to isolate the muscles that are spasming and help them to relax.
-Over time, they can help the whole body to relax, and can potentially alleviate pain — including groin and pelvic pain.
+Relaxation techniques may help with groin pain related to MS, especially if it’s caused by spasticity.
+Meditation, guided imagery, and deep breathing can help the body isolate the muscles that are spasming and help them relax.
+Over time, these techniques can help the whole body relax and can potentially alleviate pain, including groin and pelvic pain.

 Find Your Team

-Do you deal with occasional or chronic groin or pelvic pain?
-How have you managed it?
-Share your story or thoughts in the comments below or by posting on MyMSTeam.
+Do you deal with occasional or chronic pelvic pain?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyMSTeam Member